 How do state and local severance taxes work?

-Thirty-five states levy severance taxes, which are taxes on the extraction of natural resources (including oil and natural gas).
+Thirty-four states levy severance taxes, which are taxes on the extraction of natural resources (including oil and natural gas).
 The revenue from these taxes is extremely volatile because it rises and falls with the price and production of natural resources.

-Norton Francis, “What Falling Oil Prices Will Mean for State Budgets,” TaxVox (blog), November 25, 2014.
+Francis, Norton.
+2014.
+“What Falling Oil Prices Will Mean for State Budgets.”
+TaxVox (blog).
+November 25.